Click on the links below to jump to that specific pest or predator:

 In terms of Predator Control, coyotes fall within the county jurisdiction.
 Our program runs in conjunction with Alberta Agriculture Predator Control.

-Wild Boars are considered a pest when at large in Alberta.
+Wild Boars (Sus scrofa) are considered a pest when at large in Alberta.
 Raising wild boars or starting a wild boar farm in Yellowhead County is not allowed, as wild boars are prohibited animals under Yellowhead County’s Animal Control Bylaw and Prohibited Animals Bylaw.
 For more information on wild boars please visit Alberta Agriculture’s website or the AB Invasive Species website.

 - Purebred wild boars have a coat of long bristly hairs thickening into a mane on the shoulders and neck.